wocqcm2/Communication-and-Computation-Lab/_members/jiaqi-qin.md

 ---
 name: Jiaqi Qin
-image: images/Jiaqi_Qin.jpg
+image: images/team/Jiaqi_Qin.jpg
-role: student
+role: graduate
 position: PhD Student
-affiliation: Department of Communication, MSU
+affiliation: School of Communication, Ohio State University
 links:
-  # 可以根据需要添加链接

 ---

 Jiaqi is a first-year doctoral student in the Department of Communication at MSU.
-Her research interest concerns online health social networks, social support, and well-being.
-She is also interested in learning computational research methods.
+Jiaqi is passionate about understanding how people utilize social networks for emotion regulation, social support seeking, and health information exchange in face of health challenges.